yazansamaenah-art/smart-camera-system/contracts/ORDER_FORM.md

 - **Perpetual Deployment License (Single City/Agency):** **$95,000**
 - *(Optional)* **Self-Service Pilot (60–120 days, up to 10 intersections):** **$15,000**

+- **Contract Documents.** This Order incorporates and is governed by:
+(1) the SmartPole End-User License Agreement (EULA) and (2) the Master SOW (“SmartPole One-Time Delivery – No Maintenance”).
+In case of conflict:
+Master SOW (delivery/acceptance) → EULA (license) → this Order.
+Customer acknowledges receipt of the EULA and Master SOW.

 **Invoice Terms:** Net 15 from delivery.
 **Acceptance Window:** 10 business days (per Master SOW).